-Resources from the UMass Amherst Office of Research Development - Resources on this page will help faculty develop their NSF CAREER Award project and write a successful proposal.
-The next NSF deadline for submission of CAREER proposals is July 27, 2020 (all directorates).
+Resources on this page will help faculty develop their NSF Faculty Early Career Development Program (CAREER) Award project and write a successful proposal.
+The next NSF deadline for submission of CAREER proposals is July 26, 2021 (all directorates).

 Overview of the NSF Faculty Early Career Development (CAREER) Program (NSF 20-025)